 Don’t have credit history?
 Here’s how can you build it: A good credit history is always a better credential when applied for a loan.
-A healthy credit score is always must to have to secure positive results for the loan and credit card applications.
+A healthy credit score is always a must to have to secure positive results for the loan and credit card applications.
 If you have never had a formal credit history, it would for sure make a difference when you are out in the market for loans and credit cards.
 In this post, we discuss the best ways one can use to build a credit history by the best possible practices.

 Apply for a secured credit with moderately high amount:

-A secured credit card is same as the normal credit card in every respect except the pre-requisite that compels the credit card holders to deposit certain amount with the card issuer as a security amount that can be used by the issuer in the times of any defaults by the credit card user in paying back the amount used through credit cards.
+A secured credit card is same as the normal credit card in every respect except the pre-requisite that compels the credit card holders to deposit a certain amount with the card issuer as a security amount that can be used by the issuer in times of any defaults by the credit card user in paying back the amount used through credit cards.
 This security deposit makes it very easy for anyone to obtain a credit card that can be used to build a healthy credit history.

 Avoid applying for multiple loans at a time:

-Applying for more than one loan in a short span of time gives an indication to the lenders that you are credit hungry.
+Applying for more than one loan in a short span of time gives an indication to the lenders that you are credit-hungry.
 So, to have a good credit history, one should avoid applying for more loans all at once.
 If you have been rejected by a lender then don’t immediately jump to another lender and another again and so on.
-If you are in need of finance, make a well thought move before approaching a lender for the same.
+If you are in need of finance, make a well-thought move before approaching a lender for the same.

 Be regular in honoring the credit card dues: